knutkirkhorn/system-disk/README.md

 ## API
 ### systemDisk()
-Returns the disk on the computer where the operative system is stored.
+Returns the disk on the computer where the operating system is stored (the boot disk).

 ## License
 MIT © [Knut Kirkhorn](LICENSE)